How might the epilepsy experience change as you get older?

 • Pregnancy and birth control

-• AEDs may become less effective
+• ASMs may become less effective over time

 • Dating and relationships